 How is the information collected?

-Your information will be collected either electronically using secure NHS Mail or a secure electronic transferred over an NHS encrypted network connection.
-In addition physical information will be sent to the practice.
+Your information will be collected either electronically using secure NHS Mail or a secure electronic transfer over an NHS encrypted network connection.
+In addition, physical information will be sent to your practice.
 This information will be retained within your electronic patient record or within your physical medical records.

 Who will we share your information with?